Everything You Need To Know About Me (And Then Some)

 Oh, and here's a promise that my sentence will be shorter and my paragraphs less complex from this point onwards.
 Or possibly longer and more complex, depending on how the mood takes me.

 So let's get down to business.
 I'm Alice, and I'm English.
 My husband is Andre, and he's Portuguese/South African.
-Our toddler daughter is Eva, our new baby girl is Natalia, our dogs are Penny and Enrique, and they're all confused about their nationality.
-Fortunately the toddler wail and Jack Russell terrier yap is the same in every language.
+Our four year old daughter is Eva, our two year old daughter is Natalia, our baby daughter is Elodie and our dogs are Penny and Enrique, and they're all confused about their nationality.
+Fortunately the baby wail and Jack Russell terrier yap is the same in every language.

 When I'm not glued to my laptop writing this blog, I'm glued to my laptop writing for work.
-I work in communications for a global technology company - meaning I spend ten hours a day tapping away with a perplexed/ confused/ manic expression that varies depending on time of day/ number of espressos consumed/ distance from deadline and so on.
-More importantly of course, the work keeps me in chardonnay, Clarins, petrol to drive my baby around in my other baby, chandeliers, jumpers from Jigsaw, and long weekends in Paris.
+I spend eight hours a day tapping away on my laptop/gesticulating at a whiteboard with a perplexed/ confused/ manic expression that varies depending on time of day/ number of espressos consumed/ distance from deadline and so on.
+More importantly of course, the work keeps me in viognier, Clarins, chandeliers, fancy shoes, and the occasional long weekend in Paris.

 So I feel that if we're going to be spending time together, there are some things that you need to know about me.
 We've established the accent, the basic living situation, the job, and the fondness for bad puns and music/film/literature references.
 Here's some other important information about the things that tickle my fancy:

 Watching re-runs of That Seventies Show ("Mrs Foreman told me to get this out of her sight.
 I like to think she meant hey, have a free canoe").